 Results

-In order to assess diet-induced obesity in mice, we randomized mice into diets of chow or high fat diet, then after 12 weeksrandomized again intodexamethasone or water treatment.
+In order to assess diet-induced obesity in mice, we randomized mice into diets of chow or high fat diet, then after 12 weeks on their respective diets randomized again into treatment groups (dexamethasone or water).
 Prior to randomization into dexamethasone treatments, high fat diet animals had approximately the same percent body fat mass of 30%.
 Upon randomization, we evaluated food intake during the course of treatment to determine the possible origin of changes in adiposity.
 HFD-dexamethasone animals consumed approximately 70% more calories per day than water controls.
 Even though the HFD/dexamethasone mice ate the most calories, they lost both fat and lean mass and when compared to their HFD/water counterparts (Table 1) and consistent with our prior data (14).
 This is suggestive of either increased energy expenditure or decreased digestive efficiency in these animals.

 Our prior work demonstrated substantial elevations of dexamethasone ingestion over a five-week period in obese mice, an effect we proposed was secondary to their diabetic phenotype (14).
 In this shorter exposure, while we noted a 36% reduction in fluid intake in both groups of dexamethasone-treated mice, there was no moderating effect of HFD treatment (p= 0.85 ; Table 1) indicating equivalent dexamethasone doses between NCD and HFD mice.